LelouchWu/Conference-on-Games-2020/README.md

 If one wants to directly test the performances,please use the TestData which contains 8 datasets.
 7 of them, pp1-pp7, are  time-series without rebuilding.

 Finally,running addiction_lstm.py to predict video game addiciton.
 One can change the parameter of layer_num to build stacked LSTM with different depth.

+If you seek the complete dataset we used and don't want to crawl data by yourselves, please contact wuq43@mcmaster.ca.